Top Site Net Features | Register | Login

 What is revision total hip replacement

 In this hip replacement reoperation, either the small parts or the whole artificial prosthetic is removed and replaced with a new one.
 Revision surgery is more complex and longer than primary hip replacement surgery.
-But the aim of revision hip replacement procedure is similar to the original surgery - to improve the quality of life by relieving pain and restoring the motion.
+However the aim of the revision hip replacement procedure is similar to the original surgery - to improve the quality of life by relieving pain and restoring the motion.
 In most cases, specialized implants are used for revision hip replacement as damage to bone and soft tissue around the hip may make it difficult to use standard hip implants that are used in primary surgery.

 Why is it needed?